bernie-skipole/indipydriver/docs/source/usage/example2.rst

         async def hardware(self):
             """This coroutine starts when the driver starts."""

-            # get the object controlling the instrument, which is available
+            # get the ThermalControl object which actually runs the
+            # instrument, and which is available in the named
-            # in the named arguments dictionary 'self.driverdata'.
+            # arguments dictionary 'self.driverdata'.
             thermalcontrol = self.driverdata["thermalcontrol"]
             devicename = thermalcontrol.devicename

             # set the thermalcontrol instrument running
-            controltask = asyncio.create_task(thermalcontrol.run_thermostat())
+            self.add_background(thermalcontrol.run_thermostat())

             vector = self[devicename]['temperaturevector']
             while not self.stop: